caporaso-lab/developing-with-qiime2/book/framework/explanations/formats.md

 ## Associating Formats with a Type

 Formats on their own aren't of much use.
-It is only once they are registered with a {term}`Semantic Type` to define an *artifact class* that things become interesting.
+It is only once they are associated with a {term}`semantic type` to define an *artifact class* that things become interesting.
 Artifact classes define the data that can be provided as input or generated as output by QIIME 2 `Actions`.
 An example of this can be seen in the [registration of the `SampleData[PairedEndSequencesWithQuality]` artifact class](https://github.com/qiime2/q2-types/blob/e25f9355958755343977e037bbe39110cfb56a63/q2_types/per_sample_sequences/_type.py#L66).